chufanchen/read-paper-and-code/slides/1-4.typ

 === Interactive Dialogue Agents via Reinforcement Learning on Hindsight Regenerations

 - Motivation: Pretrained LLMs can be served as effective "human simulators" to aid in the training of dialogue agents.
 However, the effectiveness of this approach(e.g. offline RL) is limited by the quality of the dialogue data used for training.

+#figure(image("assets/hindsight.png", height: 70%), caption: [Hindsight Generation.])

 - Method:
   1. A hindsight controller $c_H$ that takes any completed dialogue as input, as well as a prefix of that dialogue, and proposes a different, more preferable action to take
   2. A forward model $hat(P)$ that simulates a hypothetical completed dialogue from any prefix
   3. A reward model $hat(r)$ to assign a reward for any completed dialogue
   4. An offline RL method for learning a policy from a static dataset of dialogues

-#figure(image("assets/hindsight.png", height: 70%), caption: [Hindsight Generation.])

 === AGILE: A Novel Reinforcement Learning Framework of LLM Agents

-LLM Agents 被定义为一个 token-level MDP（Markov Decision Process）。动作空间（Action space）由 LLM 的词表构成，LLM 生成的每一个 token 是一个动作，LLM 本身则作为 Agent 的策略模型（Policy model）。Agent 的状态（State）由 LLM 上下文和记忆组成。在每个时刻，LLM 预测动作，执行器根据预定义的逻辑完成状态转移，同时环境给予 Agent 相应的奖励（Reward）。

-- Method: Imitation learning + Reinforcement learning + Seek for advice
+- LLM Agents: token-level MDP
+- State: LLM context and memory
+- Action space: llm vocabulary
+- Policy: llm

 #figure(image("assets/AGILE.png", height: 70%), caption: [AGILE: A Framework unify LLM, memory, tools and executor.])

+Method: Imitation learning + Reinforcement learning + Seek for advice

 === Training Large Language Models for Reasoning through Reverse Curriculum Reinforcement Learning